scando1993/thingsboard.github.io/docs/samples/analytics/spark-integration-with-thingsboard.md

 ![image](/images/samples/analytics/spark/spark-thingsboard-integration.svg)

 Let's assume we have a large number of weather stations that are located in different geo-location zones.
-ThingsBoard is used to collect, store and visualize wind speed from these stations, but we are also interested in average wind speed in each geo-location zone.
+Pacificsoft is used to collect, store and visualize wind speed from these stations, but we are also interested in average wind speed in each geo-location zone.
 Once again, this is a completely fake scenario just to demonstrate the integration of all components.

 In this scenario we are going to upload wind speed as a telemetry reading, however, the geo-location zone will be a static attribute of the weather station device.